 Schools will make every effort to keep students on track toward graduation.
-This includes supporting students to master their courses and preparing them for exams in June.
+This includes supporting students to master their courses.
 Remote learning plans will help students continue with their regular courses.

 How can I support my high schooler with activities to prepare for college and career?

 Students can use the DOE’s learn from home guidance for college and career planning to find resources about career exploration, understanding the financial aid process and student success programs at colleges.
 Students can also do virtual visits of college campuses.

 Your school will also inform you how to connect with your school counselor for additional support with your student’s college and career plans.

 See the Frequently Asked Questions on Special Education and Remote Learning.